-We are managed by our Advisor and do not have any direct employees.
-The services of our President, Mr. Ducote, are retained through a consulting agreement under which we pay him a monthly fee of \$5,000.
+We are managed by our Executive Officer and our Advisor and do not have any direct employees.
+The services of our President and Chief Financial Officer, Mr. Ducote, are retained through a consulting agreement under which we pay him a monthly fee of \$5,000.

-No member of our Board of Trustees during the year ended December 31, 2013 has served as an officer, or employee of the Trust or any of our subsidiaries.
+No member of our Board of Trustees during the year ended December 31, 2014 has served as an officer, or employee of the Trust or any of our subsidiaries.
 We have no standing compensation committee.
-During the year ended December 31, 2013, our executive officer did not serve on the board or on the compensation committee (or other committee performing equivalent functions) of any other entity which had one or more executive officers who served on our Board of Trustees.
+During the year ended December 31, 2014, our executive officer did not serve on the board or on the compensation committee (or other committee performing equivalent functions) of any other entity which had one or more executive officers who served on our Board of Trustees.